mediassumani/SoccerU/docs/README.md

 # SoccerU

 ### Overview
-SoccerU is an authenticated and free online REST API that serves real data for soccer teams.
+SoccerU is an authenticated and free online HTTP REST API that serves real data for soccer teams.
 It is great for programmers who are learning how to consume data from a REST API.
 It is built with Node.js, Express.js, and MongoDB.

 ### Authentification